AFM Seal American Federation of Musicians Local 660

 Now AFM 660, serving nine counties in central Pennsylvania, is inviting the public to "Listen to the Music" from 1 to 5 pm on Sunday afternoon, December 28, at the American Ale House at Toftrees near State College.
 The smoke-free, all ages event with free snacks will feature features more of the area's top local musicians and an invitation to all musicians, union or not, to come sit in and to the public to come hear music that the performers care about passionately.

 The admission fee of $10 for non-union members goes 50% to the AFM 660 Olin Butt Fund for High School Music Education and 50% to the professional musicians who are sharing their equipment and talent for the afternoon.
-Students are admitted for half-price, $5, or for free if they contact organizer Chris Lee (814-466-9266) beforehand to say they are coming and will join in the playing.
+Students are admitted for half-price, $5.
 The musicians will play jazz, rock, blues, folk and classical; both old favorites and brand new original music

 "Listen to the Music"